elexis-eu/lexonomy/INSTALL.md

 This is the path to the `data` folder where Lexonomy will store all its data, including (importantly) all the dictionaries.
 Note that the directory name does not have to be `data`, it can be anything you want.

 If the path given here is relative, it is interpreted relatively to the web application's current directory (= the `website` directory).
 It can also be an absolute path, eg. `/home/joebloggs/lexonomydata/`.

+Upon start, Lexonomy creates three subdirectories automatically:

+- `dicts` – a directory with individual dictionaries, each being an SQLite database,
+- `uploads` – a directory for temporary storage of user-uploaded imports,
+- `sqlite_tmp` – a directory that SQLite will use as its temporary directory.

 ## Logging